Politeness theory: Delivering bad news

 When delivering bad news the speaker has a lot to consider regarding his or her own face and the face of the hearer.
 In 2015, Miroslav Sirota and Marie Juanchich conducted a study on uncertainty communication with negative outcomes.
 The authors suggest "First, speakers making a prediction may intend not only to inform about a probability level, but also to manage the hearer's faces or their own...Second, speakers perform face-managing intentions by altering (e.g. lessening or magnifying) the explicitly communicated probablility of a negative outcome...Thus, politeness theory posits that speakers use uncertainty quantifiers to pursue informative intentions and also to sugar-coat threatening news to manage the hearers' or their own faces."

 The study conducted required people to communicate bad news to a friend regarding two scenarios.
 In the first scenario the subjects had to communicate a 50% probability that their friend's new car was going to break-down, and in the second scenario the subjects communicated a 50% chance that their friend's stock were going to lose their value.
-The subjects of the study reported that "speakers intended to manage hearer's faces from threatening news or to manage their own faces from being wrong… speakers communicated an altered (in the case of our scenarios, lower) outcome probability when they intended to be tactful or cautious than when they intended to be informative."
+The subjects of the study reported that "speakers intended to manage hearer's faces from threatening news or to manage their own faces from being wrong... speakers communicated an altered (in the case of our scenarios, lower) outcome probability when they intended to be tactful or cautious than when they intended to be informative."

 In 2002, an oncologist by the name of Jerome Groopman wrote an article entitled, Dying Words; How should doctors deliver bad news?.
 In his article he recalls one of the first experiences in which he had to tell a young woman that she has malignant terminal cancer.
 He said to her, "Claire, with this disease, a remission would ordinarily last three to six months.
-A person could expect to survive between one to two years."
+A person could expect to survive between one and two years."
 He found that this type of strategy (bald on-record) deeply shook the patient (negatively threatened her negative face).
 He now uses different strategies and realized that with sensitive information tact must be used, but also that the patient must be aware of the true probability of negative outcome.
 Many doctors, he argues, do not find that balance and tend to hedge information, "More than forty percent of oncologists withhold a prognosis from a patient if he or she does not ask for it or if the family requests that the patient not be told.
 A similar number speak in euphemisms, skirting the truth."
 This statement reads similarly to the Sirota and Juanchich study; bad news is very frequently sugar-coated in attempt to save face.